Ugboaja-Uchechi/counter-app/README.md

 # counter-app

-This is a counter app.
+This is a counter app the idea was gotten from [Scrimba](https://scrimba.com).

 ## Features